zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/BK - How to use Shiny's site.md

 Once everything is setting up as wanted, only seeds are missing.

-Just launch the game, and once in the title screen open the Tesla Menu.
+- If you're using CaptureSight : Just launch the game, and once in the title screen open the Tesla Menu.
 Open CaptureSight, and go to "Main RNG".
 Write the 4 Seeds in the Chatot site.
 The seeds are in order so the first seed of capturesight = seed 0 etc. It's important to do it there because it stays at 0, and you can keep track of everything in a safe way without wondering if you have to adjust advances etc.
+- If you're using Luas : At any time, write the values shown by the Initial Seed part.
+They're displayed in the same order as for the website. **Be sure that the StateSize is set to u32.
+If you're in u64, press 3 to switch to the right mode**

 Note : If by mistake, during a RNG you lose track of your advances, just relaunch the Tesla Menu, and try to freeze the Main RNG at 0 by pressing A. If you get that, you can input the new seeds and keep track of everything again without failing.